 Product Badging is used by eCommerce brands in much the same way that physical badges might be used in a store – to highlight a key feature or selling point of a product.
 Most commonly this would be when an item is on sale, but it can also be used to spotlight a key feature of the product itself.

 The badge itself appears as a distinct roundel or label around a product image online.
-It is otherwise known as Product Stickering, and the label can be called a Sticker.
+It is otherwise known as Attribute Messaging or Product Stickering, and the label can be called a Sticker.

 Some common uses of product badging would be to highlight:

 - The materials that a product is made from

 - If a product is sustainable or ethically made

 What are the limits of Product Badging?

 Product Badging can be a useful tactic to engage customers with some eye-catching visuals, but with simple badges the effect can be limited.

 This is because with a static label there is a limit to the kind of information that a retailer can convey to customers.
 On top of that, if only a few types of images are overused they can lose their effect.
 The combination of limited information that isn’t differentiating the products can negatively affect the customer experience.